podaac/forge-tig-configuration/README.md

-# HiTideConfigGenerator
+# HitideConfigGenerator

 ## Overview
-`HiTideConfigGenerator` is a Python class designed to generate configuration objects adhering to a specified JSON schema.
+`HitideConfigGenerator` is a Python class designed to generate configuration objects adhering to a specified JSON schema.
 It allows users to specify key parameters for HiTIDE processing and validates the generated configuration against a schema before saving it as a JSON file.

 ## Features
 - Generate structured configuration objects for HiTIDE processing.